magebirdcom/popup-magento-2/README.md

 INSTALLATION:
 ---------------------------------------

-You can install the extension in three ways.
+You can install the extension in two ways.
 If your server supports Composer you can use composer.
 Or you can use directly ftp upload.

 Step 1